x12q/kotlin-randomizer/README.md

     - test appropriate overriding
     - take a look at randomChildren
 - x: Add easier to use builder for param randomizer + class randomizer (add a simple DSL + simplify ClassRandomizer + ParamRandomizer factory functions)
-- TODO Err accumulation:
-  - TODO Randomizers at multiple level can be faulty at once.
-If all fail (including lv4), a comprehensive error report on all lv must be created so that users can debug their code easier.
-- TODO add ability to pick constructor
+- x: add ability to pick constructor
-  - TODO handle init block { x = true; x is an external var, such as a static} // this will render primary constructor useless
+  - TODO handle init block { x = true; x is an external var, such as a static} // this will render primary constructor useless, see crash case below
-- TODO support inner class
-- TODO solve the first issue below

 - TODO Add some aspect-wise configuration / chain randomizer:
   - TODO The len of randomized collection
   - TODO The range of primitive number